CEMeNT-PSAAP/MCDC/docs/source/developer_guide/documentation/philosophy.rst

 - The opening description should explain the public purpose of the object, function, or module.
 - Parameters, return values, attributes, and examples should focus on the public interface.
-- Mathematical representations, algorithms, and design rationale should be documented in the ``Notes`` section when they help Method Developers.
+- Mathematical representations, algorithms, and design rationale should be documented in the ``Notes`` section when they support methods development.
 - Framework-specific implementation details should be documented separately as implementation notes when appropriate.

 Not every API requires all of these sections.